© Crown copyright 2018

 - there are no connections between the businesses, or key persons involved in the business, with other known non-compliant or fraudulent businesses

 - key persons involved in the business have no criminal convictions which are relevant for example, offences involving any dishonesty or links to organised criminal activity - we will normally disregard convictions that are spent provided there are no wider indications that the person in question continues to pose a serious threat to the revenue (an ‘unspent’ conviction is one that has not expired under the terms of the Rehabilitation of Offenders Act 1974)

 - the application is accurate and complete and there has been no attempt to deceive HMRC

 - there have not been persistent or negligent failures to comply with any HMRC record-keeping requirements, for example poor record keeping in spite of warnings or absence of key business records

 - the applicant, or key persons in the business, have not previously attempted to avoid being approved and traded unapproved

-- the business has provided sufficient evidence of its commercial viability and credibility - HMRC won’t approve applicants where they find that they can’t substantiate that there’s a genuine plan to legitimately trade from the proposed date of approval
+- the business has provided sufficient evidence of its commercial viability and credibility - HMRC will not approve applicants where they find that they cannot substantiate that there’s a genuine plan to legitimately trade from the proposed date of approval

 - there are no outstanding, unmanaged debts to HMRC or a history of duty or VAT not being paid on time

-The list above isn’t exhaustive.
+The list above is not exhaustive.
 HMRC may refuse to approve you for reasons other than those listed, if they have justifiable concerns about your suitability to be approved.

 3. Changes to your address, records and accounts